To assist students in making informed course choices, we recommend students the following job-elective mappings:

 Communication Strategies In The Digital Age (COR-COMM1312)

-Have you ever wondered why some videos/campaigns go viral while others flop or how some companies have successfully leveraged Facebook and Twitter to reach out to their customers and clients?
-How are some companies able to effectively manage a crisis using social media while others flounder, crash and burn?
-In this course, you will learn how social media affects and has changed the way organisations communicate with their publics.
-You will analyse the theories, strategies and practices that govern social media usage and application in today's business and social environments and learn how best to harness social media to help an organization achieve its goals and objectives.
-This course will also touch on current issues affecting the industry due to the rise of social media and the resultant implications for the organisation, industry and society.
+In this course, you will learn how social media and new technologies affect and change the way organisations communicate with their publics.
+You will analyse the theories, strategies and practices that govern social media usage and application in today's business and social environments and learn how best to harness social media and new technologies to help an organisation achieve its goals and objectives.
+This course will also touch on current issues affecting the industry due to the rise of new technologies and the resultant implications for the organisation, industry and society.

 Intercultural Communication (COR-COMM 1313)